3 Reasons to Rent a Campervan for Your Next Destination Race

 Destination races have long been a way to couple vacations with a bit of competition.
 Traveling to beautiful locales to compete in a running (or biking, or swimming … or whatever stokes your fire) race is a great way to experience a new place and meet new people.
-The logistics of traveling to a destination race can sometimes be tricky.
-Flights, rental cars, hotels, food, etc. can get expensive and overwhelming pretty quickly.
+However, The logistics of traveling to a destination race can sometimes be tricky.
+Flights, rental cars, hotels, food, and more can get expensive and overwhelming pretty quickly.

-3. Crew Comfort
+3. Improve Your Support Crew ‘s Comfort

 Excited now?
 Looking for a race to hit the road for??
 FANTASTIC!!
 There are limitless options out there.
 If you know where you want to go, a quick google search for races in that area should give you a good start.
 Like the idea of racing somewhere new but not sure where to go?
 Check out sites like Ultrasignup for trail and ultra races.
 Vacation Races has a series of road and trail running races centered around many National Parks.
 Bikereg.com has… you guessed it… mountain, road, cyclocross, and gravel bike races and events.
 Type “best destination races” into google and settle in for some pretty amazing slideshows.
 Once you’ve settled on a race, be sure to book your campervan.